 Dana was one of the first certified elder law attorneys by the National Elder Law Foundation in the State of Pennsylvania in 1996.
 She helped to develop the Pennsylvania Chapter of the National Academy of Elder Law Attorneys to be able to quickly respond to pending legislation in the State of Pennsylvania and have a greater voice for the rights of the elderly.

-Her primary practice areas include: all areas and aspects of elder law (counseling elders regarding their rights, health and long-term planning, public benefits, and/or vet preparation), estate administration, and guardianships.
+Her primary practice areas include: all areas and aspects of elder law (counseling elders regarding their rights, health and long-term planning, public benefits, and estate administration.
 Dana also concentrates in estate document preparation and estate/trust administrations.
 She is a Fellow with the American College of Trust & Estate Counsel.
-She has been named as a Pennsylvania Super Lawyer from 2005-2016 by Philadelphia magazine.
+She has been named as a Pennsylvania Super Lawyer from 2005-2019 by Philadelphia magazine.

 Locally, Dana incorporated Senior Community Services and served on its Board of Directors which now runs multiple senior centers in Delaware County as well as provide care management services, family caregiver support programs, cognitive stimulation programs and multiple other services for the elderly.
 She is currently a mentor of their advisory committee.